Value of Play

 - Children learn to use their imaginations to represent objects, people and ideas.

-- Children develop their skills in using language and in telling and understanding stories, which are the building blocks of reading and writing.
+- Children develop their skills in using language and telling and understanding stories, which are the building blocks of reading and writing.

 When children play with various materials, they develop skills in logic.
 They experiment with cause and effect, with counting and sorting things, and with putting them in order.
-This practice in experimenting, observing, comparing, and working with shapes, sizes, and quantities forms the basis for understanding math and science for higher-order thinking.
+This practice of experimenting, observing, comparing, and working with shapes, sizes, and quantities forms the basis for understanding math and science for higher-order thinking.
 As children share materials and play together, they learn to cooperate, listen to others, stand up for their own ideas, negotiate, and empathize.